verdaux/BookNotes/Impressors 5.md

 - [ ] I would comfortably sacrifice passing through doorways for that
 - [ ] Thank you for allowing me to set foot in your kingdom
 - [ ] As a universally liked person, that concerns me.
+- [ ] Green light says it's legal to go.
+It doesn't mean it's safe to go